 Were this case to be not justiciable, congressional action, aimed at three named individuals, which stigmatized their reputation and seriously impaired their chance to earn a living, could never be challenged in any court.
 Our Constitution did not contemplate such a result.
 (Emphasis added.)

 In my view, a congressional investigation is “congressional action” that is not judicial in nature.
-Consequently, when Congress’ investigatiory authority is used to breach common law privileges to enhance “public shaming leaverage,” it enables a punitive result that I beleive “our Constitution does not contemplate” or permit.
+Consequently, when Congress’ investigatory authority is used to breach common law privileges to enhance “public shaming leverage,” it enables a punitive result that I believe “our Constitution does not contemplate” or permit.

 Public shaming in the Internet age

 The punitive nature of public shaming is especially apparent today.
 Writing in 2015 (“The price of public shaming in the Internet age”) Todd Leopold pointed out that while the phenomena has existed throughout history, the “new shaming” is super-empowered by the “forever” Internet to vastly enhance its impact.

 Thus, the information age creates an environment where Congress can, utilizing what might have been understandably thought of as the most private of communications, stigmatize a person’s “reputation and seriously impaired their chance to earn a living” in a way that “could never be challenged in any court” – yet is potentially permanently debilitating.